-Finding water beneath your furnace is a homeowner’s nightmare.
-Is it a furnace problem or plumbing malfunction?
-It could be either, but Service Experts Heating & Air Conditioning is here with a couple HVAC issues that could be the culprit of a leaky furnace.
+Discovering water beneath your furnace is a homeowner’s nightmare.
+Is it a furnace issue or plumbing malfunction?
+It’s hard to confirm without an expert doing an inspection, but Service Experts Heating & Air Conditioning is here with a couple HVAC issues that could be the culprit of a leaky furnace.

-A standard-efficiency furnace should not produce condensation so if your system does, it may be that the flue pipe was not sized right.
+A standard-efficiency heating system should not have condensation so if yours does, it may be that the flue pipe was not sized right.
 The warm exhaust could be cooling and condensing in the pipe, then streaming back into your heating equipment and leaking out.

 Typically condensation from a high-efficiency furnace will flow out to a floor drain.
-If there is a clog in the line or the floor drain, it could cause a leak around your heating equipment.
-A precision tune-up from a furnace repair contractor should help avert this problem from occurring.
-Unfortunately, skipping furnace maintenance may cause a clogged drain, resulting in wood, ceiling, or other damage to the home.
+If there is an obstruction in the tubing or the floor drain, it could cause a leak around your heating equipment.
+A precision tune-up from a furnace repair expert should help avert this problem from happening.
+Unfortunately, lack of furnace maintenance might result in a clogged drain, resulting in wood, ceiling, or other damage to your home.

-This issue should be discovered with regular furnace tune-ups, but if your heating system is leaking water, the humidifier could be leaking inside the furnace.
-Water leaking into your heating equipment can cause major damage to the internal elements so it’s ideal to call your furnace service technician immediately if you think this might be your issue.
+This problem should be discovered with regular furnace tune-ups, but if your heating system is leaking water, the humidifier could be leaking inside the heating system.
+Water leaking into your heating equipment can cause major damage to the internal elements so it’s best to call your furnace service expert right away if you think this could be your issue.